Strategy and tactics. In everyday conversation, the terms are often used interchangeably to describe how to win at sports, warfare, or business.

 1. Competitive advantage

-When your strategic planning reveals ways to better differentiate your product or service among its rivals, your business has discovered its competitive advantage.
+When your strategic planning reveals ways to better differentiate your product or service from its rivals, your business has discovered its competitive advantage.
 It can be as basic as offering customers the lowest price possible or simply being the only option available in your market.

 To maintain a viable competitive advantage, companies must constantly adapt their strategies.